mittalaakash/deabounce-and-throttle/README.md

 Remember to adapt the debounce and throttle intervals to suit your specific use case and requirements.

-Feel free to explore the repository for ready-to-use implementations and further customization.
+Feel free to explore the repository for ready-to-use implementations and further customization

 [check appliation here](https://mittalaakash.github.io/deabounce-and-throttle/)